Example config file:

 Maximum number of TCP connections to accept simultaneously.
 Default value is 0, which means unlimited.

 Authorization token for sending data to the APM server.
 If a token is set, the agents must send it in the following format: Authorization: Bearer <secret-token>.
 The token is not used for RUM endpoints.
 By default, no authorization token is set.

 If true, APM Server captures the IP of the instrumented service and its User Agent if any.
 Enabled by default.

 When set to true APM Server exposes golang expvar.
 Disabled by default.

 Enables self instrumentation of the APM Server itself.
 Disabled by default.

-Loads pipeline definitions to Elasticsearch on APM Server startup.
+Loads the default pipeline definition to Elasticsearch on APM Server startup.
+Defaults to true.

+Overwrites the existing APM pipeline definition in Elasticsearch.
 Defaults to false.

-Overwrites existing pipeline definitions in Elasticsearch.
-Defaults to true.

 Data is buffered in a memory queue before it is published to the configured output.